Meet Bev Doran – Meet the Head

 Overley Hall School takes ‘Safeguarding’ very seriously across its ethos, curriculum design and through the delivery of our person centred approach.
 Please refer to our Child Protection and Safeguarding Policy and Whistle Blowing Policy Our aim is to provide young people with education that can be accessed, enjoyed and promotes active and enquiring minds.

-To see what is happening throughout the Spring Term click the following link – Calendar of Events for the Summer 2019
+To see what is happening throughout the Autumn Term click the following link – Calendar of Events for Autumn 2019

 ‘Pip the penguin’ continues to keep joining the different classes so that you can take a look into the life of Overley Hall School.
 Click the links below to follow his adventures:

 To ensure that every young person in our care achieves their full potential and as an adult with skills to live a good, happy and meaningful quality of life we aim, over time, to support our young people to develop the skills to: